nordic-institute/X-Road-REST-UI/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 -   The security server client state machine model is described in the document “Security Server User Guide” \[[UG-SS](#Ref_UG-SS)\].

+#### 2.4.45 UC MEMBER\_47: Add a Subsystem to the Security Server

+**System**: Security server

+**Level**: User task

+**Component**: Security server

+**Actor**: SS administrator

+**Brief description**: SS administrator adds a Subsystem to an existing member.

+**Precondition**: The desired Subsystem is not available in the Security Server

+**Postcondition**: -

+**Trigger**: -

+**Main success scenario**:

+SS administrator selects to add a security server client ("Add Subsystem" button).

+1. SS administrator inserts the Subsystem code.

+- System parses the user input: [2.5.1](#251-uc-member_54-parse-user-input);

+- System verifies that a client with the inserted identifier does not already exist in the system configuration.

+- System verifies that an X-Road member with the inserted identifier exists by looking the member up from the global configuration.

+2. SS Administrator adds the specified Subsystem

+3. System saves the client to the system configuration and sets the status of the client to *saved*.

+4. System logs the event “Add client” to the audit log.

+**Extensions**:

+1a.
+The parsing of the user input terminated with an error.

+  - 1a.1.
+System displays the termination message of the parsing process.

+  - 1a.2.
+System logs the event “Add client failed” to the audit log.

+  - 1a.3.
+SS administrator selects to reinsert the client identifier.
+Use case continues from step 1.

+    - 1a.3a.
+SS administrator selects to terminate the use case.

+2a.
+A client with the inserted identifier already exists in the system configuration.

+  - 4a.1.
+System displays the error message: “Client already exists”.

+  - 4a.2.
+System logs the event “Add client failed” to the audit log.

+  - 4a.3.
+SS administrator selects to reinsert the client identifier.
+Use case continues from step 1.

+    - 4a.3a.
+SS administrator selects to terminate the use case.

+3a.
+An X-Road member with the inserted identifier does not exist.

+  - 5a.1.
+System prompts the message “The person/organisation 'X' is not registered as X-Road member” (where “X” is the entered identifier) and asks for confirmation for continuing.

+  - 5a.2.
+SS administrator selects not to continue and reinserts the client identifier.
+Use case continues from step 1.

+    - 5a.2a.
+SS administrator selects not to continue and terminates the use case.

+**Related information**:

+-   The audit log is located at `/var/log/xroad/audit.log`.
+The data set of audit log records is described in the document “X-Road: Audit Log Events” \[[SPEC-AL](#Ref_SPEC-AL)\].

+-   The security server client state machine model is described in the document “Security Server User Guide” \[[UG-SS](#Ref_UG-SS)\].

 #### 2.4.5 UC MEMBER\_48: Register a Security Server Client

 **System**: Security server